 1. Don't non-negotiables mean bigotry?
 Isn't it better to be open-minded?

 One of the great myths of our century is that tolerant people have no absolute rules.
 They absolutely do.
-For example, "Thou shalt not tolerate racism," or, "Thou shalt not allow a wealthy, powerful man to extort sexual favors from staff members."
+For example, "Thou shalt not tolerate racism," or, "Thou shalt not allow a wealthy, powerful man to extort sexual favors from female staff members."

 Self-styled "tolerant" people consider those commands to be non-negotiable, absolute, universal.
 No excuses of personal background.
 No cultures where these might be OK.
 Always and everywhere, those things are wrong and unacceptable.
 Passing judgment on them and harshly enforcing your judgment makes you an exemplary person, not a judgmental one.
 Thus say the tolerant people.